Rotak 43 Li Ergoflex

 Thankfully, in most cases these issues are solvable, either by replacing the battery (in the case of cordless mowers) or by having your mower serviced.

 You might expect cheaper lawn mower brands to have the lowest ratings for reliability, but our survey shows that this isn’t always the case.

 The cheapest electric lawn mower brand, on average, in fact scored the highest for reliability and the most expensive brand came bottom of the list for petrol mowers.
 This proves you don’t always need to pay the highest price for the most reliable lawn mower.

 Our data takes into account minor, major and catastrophic faults:

-We look at the brands in more detail. or to get instant access to our lawn mower brand verdicts, including the number of Best Buys it’s received and the average score of its lawn mowers in our reviews.
+We look at the brands in more detail, including the number of Best Buys it’s received and the average score of its lawn mowers in our reviews.

 Know which lawn mower brand you want?
 Use the links to go straight to our reviews and find your ideal model: